runwayml/learn/docs/video-tools/green-screen.md

 ?> You'll notice that there are regions of video where masking can be improved.
 The goal is to create a set of keyframes from which Green Screen can estimate the mask for the whole video.
-A new keyframe is usually neded when the target changes apperance (e.g. a dancer turns around or a body part appears for the first time in the video).
+A new keyframe is usually neded when the target apperance changes (e.g. a body part appears for the first time, the subject moves to a different background, or lighting conditions vary).

 Now you rinse-and-repeat, creating keyframes where the current results are lacking, and then previewing the updated results.
 Depending on the amount of